-Attribution Heatmaps allow users to get a much better view about the clicks that take place on a website.
-Not only do these heatmaps show the number of clicks, but they are also all assigned to a piece of content, meaning they work across dynamic websites that include drop down menus.
-Simply hover over the small square in the top right hand corner of a piece of content to see the number of clicks that it has received, along with the percentage of the total number of clicks that have taken place on the whole page, while you can also see the Session Replays of users clicking this piece of content by clicking Show Visitors.
+Attribution Heatmaps allow users to get a much better view of the clicks that take place on a website.
+Not only do these heatmaps show the number of clicks, but they are also all assigned to a piece of content, meaning they work across dynamic websites that include drop-down menus.
+Simply hover over the small square in the top right-hand corner of a piece of content to see the number of clicks that it has received, along with the percentage of the total number of clicks that have taken place on the whole page, while you can also see the Session Replays of users clicking this piece of content by clicking Show Visitors.
 Each attribute will also have a number next to it, displaying where it ranks in total clicks on the page.
 They will also show the number of goals achieved for that piece of content, and if those goals have achieved any value.

 You can also select to ignore these clicks using the respective Ignore button which will re-draw the Heatmap excluding these clicks.

-Attribution Heatmaps are available for clicks, touches on touch enabled devices, hover, goals achieved per piece of content and the value of each piece of content if this has been configured in goals.
+Attribution Heatmaps are available for clicks, touches on touch-enabled devices, hover, goals achieved per piece of content and the value of each piece of content if this has been configured in goals.